SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonar-properties.md

 ## Elasticsearch

 Elasticsearch is used to facilitate fast and accurate information retrieval.
 It is executed in a dedicated Java process.
-Default heap size is @searchDefaultHeapSize@.

 [[warning]]
 | Linux users on 64-bit systems, ensure Virtual Memory on your system is correctly configured for Elasticsearch to run properly (see [here](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/vm-max-map-count.html) for details).